bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-7-APIs-and-libraries.rst

     :correct: a
     :feedback_d: Incorrect. println is a method, not an attribute.
     :feedback_b: Incorrect. input is not an attribute in the System class.
     :feedback_a: Correct!
-The System class has three fields: in, out, and err.
+The System class has three attributes: in, out, and err.
     :feedback_c: Incorrect. print is not an attribute in the System class.

     Which of the following is an attribute in the ``System`` class?